mojoee/03_UrbanDevelopmentTaiwan/README.md

 # JOIN

 ## Datsets
-scraped data from JOIN, Etaiwan,
+scraped data from JOIN, IVoting

+## Definitions

+Deliberation Platforms: E-Petition

+## Paper

+* assessing the e-petitioning
+* how many proposals did make it through
+* talk to responsibles did

 ## Questions about dataset
 * difference between submission and publication date